Trauma Therapy in Kyneton

 PACFA Registered Integrative Psychotherapist

 My approach draws from Somatic Experiencing (Peter Levine), Sensorimotor Psychotherapy (Pat Ogden), and Integrative Attachment Therapy (informed by Harvard Medical School research).
-I understand that trauma lives in the nervous system, and healing requires working at that level.
+I understand that trauma lives in our nervous system, and healing requires working at that level.

 Dr Tra-ill Dowie PhD, Clinical Supervisor